 About halfway up, I noticed that some of the older folks, along with parents with very young in tow, found good reasons to turn back.

-For many a scenic platform marked a reasonable stopping point, others found a stretch of trail was too steep, and some lacked the ridiculous competitiveness that doesn’t take into consideration one’s limitations.
+For many, a scenic platform marked a reasonable stopping point, others found a stretch of trail was too steep, and some simply lacked the ridiculous competitiveness that doesn’t take into consideration one’s limitations.

 The platforms and steep trail stretches could have given me an easy way out as well.